openschc/openschc/IMPLEMENT.md

 ### the state of the message holder

-    INIT --> CONT --> DONE --> DYING --> DEAD
+    INIT --> CONT --> CHECKING --> COLLECTED --> SERVED --> DEAD

-      INIT: initial state.
+    INIT     : initial state.
-      CONT: receiving the fragments.
+    CONT     : receiving the fragments.
+    CHECKING : received ALL-1 fragment.
-      DONE: finised to receive the fragments. ready to show the message.
+    COLLECTED: finised to receive the fragments. ready to show the message.
-     DYING: waiting for the response from the sender. once the message is showed at DONE state, the stae is changed into DYING.
+    SERVED   : showed the message, : waiting for the response from the sender.
-      DEAD: ready to purge the holder.
+    DEAD     : ready to purge the holder.

 ### state machine of the receiver.